se4science/SE-CODESE17/README.md

 Each group will start by discussing one of the following questions:

   1. Are there any stages of the scientific software lifecycle that are fundamentally different/novel from the lifecycle for other software?
-[Link to Google Doc for notes](https://docs.google.com/document/d/142OnegzNhdWN8aiVJDsVENHZYkdvngQfi_5Ri_hyato/edit?usp=sharing)
+[Notes from Group 1a](https://docs.google.com/document/d/142OnegzNhdWN8aiVJDsVENHZYkdvngQfi_5Ri_hyato/edit?usp=sharing), [Notes from Group 1b](https://docs.google.com/document/d/1BPllsofhPIo2euf0EEnmSsnmYEsjl9TH8tY3T6-ZxSw/edit?usp=sharing)

   2. Do any commonly identified software lifecycles from industry / open source work well for particular types of scientific software projects?
 If so, how can these projects be characterised?
-[Link to Google Doc for notes](https://docs.google.com/document/d/10YCPBQ-6hQ89ooHFCZnd_edPkzQ9N9h_TNkcYP-u9_I/edit?usp=sharing)
+[Notes from Group 2a](https://docs.google.com/document/d/10YCPBQ-6hQ89ooHFCZnd_edPkzQ9N9h_TNkcYP-u9_I/edit?usp=sharing), [Notes from Group 2b](https://docs.google.com/document/d/1jkmpBdK4vnXadVu9eHq54N0FrxEzgEw6DBJV5PFCWNU/edit#heading=h.u99l3oc3hr7i)

   3. Are there any metrics that help us understand which software development model we should choose for a particular type/size of scientific software project?
-[Link to Google Doc for notes](https://docs.google.com/document/d/1uXtIFZqKfloOlHMPJ6MwDJ4sLfOqjIh5NoBxsj2r_qU/edit?usp=sharing)
+[Notes from Group 3a](https://docs.google.com/document/d/1uXtIFZqKfloOlHMPJ6MwDJ4sLfOqjIh5NoBxsj2r_qU/edit?usp=sharing), [Notes from Group 3b](https://docs.google.com/document/d/1YkGnhvobVA71-HR3UJnN5upX8L7NpuWdmGcBqdC6xps/edit?usp=sharing)

   4. What aspects of the software engineering lifecycle process are difficult for your projects and why?
-[Link to Google Doc for notes](https://docs.google.com/document/d/1U_Mo3_lbO3C7ZrpPyipfXlJHehnk-xv0AK0fgJX5vYY/edit?usp=sharing)
+[Notes from Group 4a](https://docs.google.com/document/d/1U_Mo3_lbO3C7ZrpPyipfXlJHehnk-xv0AK0fgJX5vYY/edit?usp=sharing), [Notes from Group 4b](https://docs.google.com/document/d/1DzzskW-yMCZq-66wfoAc-DR-dNCzNP3uuJzPsAzzXL4/edit?usp=sharing)

 Each group should nominate a facilitator who will take notes in the Google Doc documents linked above (anyone can add to these notes using the link) and keep discussion flowing.